satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 ---

 We maintain a successful proprietary enterprise library based on Angular.
-One challenge while doing so are breaking changes.
+One challenge while doing so is how to deal with breaking changes.
 Those occur naturally while we improve and extend the library.
 There was one particular type of breaking change that caused us some trouble, and we want to show you how we tackled it for good.

 <!-- stop excerpt -->